aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/smart-markers/_index.md

 |![todo:image_alt_text](using-smart-markers_3.jpg)|![todo:image_alt_text](using-smart-markers_4.jpg)|
 Cell "C1" contains the formula **= A1*B1**, cell "C2" contains **= A2*B2** and cell "C3" contains **= A3*B3**.

 It's very easy to process the smart markers.
-What follows are two code snippets, one in C# and one in VB, that shows how it is done.
+Following example code shows on how to use dynamic formulas in Smart Markers.
+We load the [template file](templateDynamicFormulas.xlsx) and create test data, process the markers to fill data into the cells against the marker.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-SmartMarkers-DynamicFormulas-1.cs" >}}

 ## **Using Variable Arrays**
 Following example code shows on how to use variable arrays in Smart Markers.
 We place a variable array marker into A1 cell of the first worksheet of the workbook dynamically which contains string of values which we set for the marker, process the markers to fill data into the cells against the marker.
 Finally we save the Excel file.